 Like other cryptocurrencies, Shiba Inu is decentralized, meaning that no single entity controls its price or keeps track of its transactions.
 Instead, when you buy or sell Shiba Inu, the blockchain records the trade so the public can keep track of it.
 That is called decentralization, which is how cryptocurrencies can operate without a central authority regulating them.

 The origins of Shiba Inu are not entirely clear.
 Its release was in 2020, and it then served as a response to the popular Dogecoin meme coin.
-Dogecoin, or DOGE, originates in the popular internet meme featuring a Shiba Inu.
+Dogecoin, or DOGE, originates in the populair internet meme featuring a Shiba Inu.

 The person who created Shiba Inu went by the name Ryoshi.
 However, not much else is public about this person.
 It is not entirely clear if Ryoshi was operating alone or if they created Shiba Inu in partnership with someone else.
 We also do not know if Ryoshi is a male or a female.